 Keynote presentation showcases tools for building a culture of safety

-Salem - A three-day event in southern Oregon will offer employers and workers a variety of in-depth workshops and presentations on how to deepen their commitment to maintaining safe and healthy workplaces.
+Salem, OR – A three-day event in southern Oregon will offer employers and workers a variety of in-depth workshops and presentations on how to deepen their commitment to maintaining safe and healthy workplaces.
 Attendees will learn everything from building safety into every project and controlling welding hazards to achieving successful hearing conservation and fall protection programs.

 Oregon’s Occupational Safety and Health Division (Oregon OSHA), a division of the Department of Consumer and Business Services, encourages employers and workers to mark their calendars for the Oct.
 11-13 Southern Oregon Occupational Safety and Health Conference at the Ashland Hills Hotel and Suites in Ashland.

 On Wednesday, Oct.
 12, David Rabiner, a partner in Portland-based Rabiner Resources – a public speaking, training, facilitating, and coaching firm – will deliver the keynote presentation.
 Titled “Influence Without Authority: The Key to Safety Leadership,” his presentation will explore important strategies for building a culture of safety.

 “Safety shouldn’t be about just following the rules,” said Rabiner, who has spoken to national and international audiences for more than 22 years.
 “I’ll be helping the group with the tools they need to go beyond compliance and achieve commitment.”